dialpad/dialtone-legacy/docs/design/colors/index.md

 ## Base colors

 Base colors are the literal value of all available colors.
+Use these if all abstracted text, status text, surface, or border colors to not fit your need.

 Each of the colors listed above referenced one of these.
-Use these after abstracted text, status text, surface, or border colors have been exhausted.
+For example, `var(--fc-primary)` is an alias to `var(--black-900)`, and `var(--fc-error)` is an alias to `var(--red-400)`.

 <colors></colors>